Posted on 29 May, 2019 by Richard Barratt

-Although some original equipment manufacturers (OEMs) view printed circuit board assemblies (PCBAs) as commodity items, consistently producing them in volume takes time to perfect.
-While electronics manufacturing services (EMS) providers will have their own preference when it comes to machine type and brand, broadly speaking, the process steps they go through to produce PCBAs are the same.
+Electronics manufacturing services (EMS) providers may well have their own preferences when it comes to their choice of machine type and brand.
+But, broadly speaking, the process steps that they go through to produce PCBAs are the same.

-So how do EMS companies go about creating the perfect surface mount (SMT) reflow oven profile?
+So what should your EMS partner be doing to perfect their reflow oven profile?
 Let's find out.

 Working on the baseline

-The NPI engineer will usually start the process by selecting an oven profile they have used before and have stored on their system.
-Some EMS providers will have taken time to develop a range of "baseline" profiles, which can then be selected depending on the PCBA they are working on.
-Time taken to perfect the baseline profile will pay dividends as most assemblies will then fall within one of these.
+Over time, some EMS providers may develop a range of "baseline" profiles, which can then be selected depending on the PCBA they are working on.
+The time taken to perfect the baseline profile will pay dividends as most assemblies will then fall within one of them.

 Baseline profiles may include:

 - One dedicated to densely populated assemblies with elevated temperatures

 - One dedicated to "standard" assemblies

 - One dedicated to assemblies that contain sensitive parts and require lower temperatures

 Using their skill, judgement and experience, the NPI engineer will select the profile and temperature settings that they believe are best suited to the new assembly.